netscaler/netscaler-observability-exporter/docs/deploy-coe-with-prometheus.md

 ![Prometheus and Grafana architecture](media/coe-prometheus-grafana-architecture.png)

-## Configure Citrix ADC Observability Exporter
+## Deploy Citrix ADC Observability Exporter

 You can deploy Citrix ADC Observability Exporter using the YAML file.
 Based on your Citrix ADC deployment, deploy Citrix ADC Observability Exporter either outside or inside Kubernetes clusters.
 You can deploy Citrix ADC Observability Exporter as a pod inside the Kubernetes cluster or on Citrix ADC MPX or VPX appliance outside the cluster.